-But of course, the RTX 2080 Ti itself is a rather pricey piece of hardware.
-The MSRP on the Founder’s Edition is a hefty $1200, and needless to say, you can get an entire gaming PC for that kind of cash or even less.
+But of course, the RTX 2080 Ti itself is a rather valuable piece of hardware.
+The MSRP on the Founder’s Edition is a hefty $1200, and needless to say; you can get an entire gaming PC for that kind of cash or even less.

-But which model should you get?
+But which model should you acquire?
 In this article, we’ll be listing a couple of the best RTX 2080 Ti models available at the moment, so read on!

 The 5 Best RTX 2080 Ti Graphics Cards in 2020